CleaningSoap/daydream/README.md

 Every 10th kill heals you

-Mobs get stronger over time
+Mobs get stronger over time and come infinitely...

-BEAT THE BIG BOSS AND GLHF!
+BEAT THE BIG BOSS TO WIN!

+GLHF!